Black Dresses

 Black Dresses was a Canadian noise pop duo consisting of Ada Rook and Devi McCallion, formed in 2017.
 Their debut album, Wasteisolation, was released independently in 2018.
-The duo released three additional albums, Thank You (2019), Love and Affection for Stupid Little Bitches (2019), and Peaceful as Hell (2020), before breaking up in 2020 in response to harassment received by McCallion.
-Despite maintaining their declaration of disbandment in 2020, Black Dresses released three additional albums, Forever in Your Heart (2021), Forget Your Own Face (2022), and Laughingfish (2024).
+The duo released three additional albums, Thank You (2019), Love and Affection for Stupid Little Bitches (2019), and Peaceful as Hell (2020), before breaking up in 2020 in response to harassment from fans towards McCallion.
+Despite maintaining their declaration of disbandment, Black Dresses released three additional albums over the following four years, Forever in Your Heart (2021), Forget Your Own Face (2022), and Laughingfish (2024).
 Upon releasing Laughingfish, the band announced that it would be their final album.

 History

-2018-2019: Wasteisolation, Thank You, and Love and Affection for Stupid Little Bitches
+2018–2019: Wasteisolation, Thank You, and Love and Affection for Stupid Little Bitches

 Black Dresses was formed in 2017 by self-taught musicians Ada Rook and Devi McCallion after Rook sent McCallion a beat on Twitter.
 They released their first single, a cover of M.I.A.'s "Paper Planes", in December 2017.

 The duo released their debut album, Wasteisolation, in April 2018.
 The album was created entirely through online collaboration, with McCallion based in Toronto and Rook in Vancouver.
 Wasteisolation received positive coverage by Noisey, Stereogum and The Fader who called it "a raw, abrasive, and deliriously catchy album about surviving as trans women in an antagonistic world."
 This was followed shortly by the EP HELL IS REAL, released in October of the same year.
 The EP featured in Stereogums Best EPs of 2018 list, with the duo also featuring in the publication's list of best new artists.

 In February 2019, Black Dresses released their second studio album, Thank You.
 In May, they released Dreams Come True 2019, a remix EP consisting of new versions of several Wasteisolation tracks.
 The band released their third studio album, Love and Affection for Stupid Little Bitches in August 2019.
 The album was reviewed positively, with Pitchforks Colin Joyce awarding an album a rating of 7.7, and Noisey including the record on its "22 Best Albums You May Have Missed in 2019" list.